ibrahimAbdulbasit/aed-symbol-font/README.md

 ## Demo

-Open `index.html` in your browser to view a demonstration of the font in action.
+- Open `index.html` in your browser to view a demonstration of the font in action.
+- You can also visit [The New AED Symbol](https://www.ibrahim-abdulbasit.com/blog/the-new-aed-symbol) for a detailed explanation and live demo.

 ## License